isi95010/LuluMacOS/README.md

 # LuluMacOS
-Tips for using MacOS the Dell Chromebook 7310
+Tips for using MacOS on the Dell Chromebook 7310

 ## Table of Contents
 - [Current Status](#current-status)